0xCyll/valorant-tracking-bot/README.md

 1. Once the setup is complete, the bot will automatically track the specified users' matches.
 2. You can use Slash commands to manage and add additional users to be tracked.
+3. The Colored Circles indicate players who are in the same party.

 ## Contributing